isomerpages/scamshield/pages/faq.md

 ### What happens if I delete the app?
 Will all my junk messages be deleted too?

 No, the app does not delete your messages.

-If you delete the app, the junk SMS folder on your phone will remain with all the SMSes intact.
+For iOS, the junk SMS folder on your phone will remain with all the SMSes intact even after the app has been deleted.

+For Android, all SMSes remain in your SMS folder after the app has been deleted.

 ### When will the Android version be out?
 I want this app on my phone!